Hurricane Ivan: United States

-Hurricane Ivan was one of the largest-diameter US Gulf Coast hurricanes.
-Though large size does not imply strength—which is based on sustained wind measurements—it can mean that more people are exposed to its hazards.

 Hurricane Ivan sank and stacked numerous boats at Bayou Grande Marina at NAS Pensacola.

-Along with the 14 deaths in Florida, Ivan is blamed for eight deaths in North Carolina, two in Georgia, and one in Mississippi.
-An additional 32 deaths were reported as indirectly caused by the storm.
+Throughout the United States, Ivan caused or contributed to 57 fatalities, including 25 deaths directly related to the hurricane's impacts.
+Nationwide damage was estimated at $20.5 billion, making it the second-costliest U.S. hurricane at the time, only behind Hurricane Andrew in 1992.
+Ivan produced an outbreak of 120 tornadoes from Alabama to Maryland, becoming the largest tornado outbreak associated with a tropical cyclone in the United States.
+The tornadoes caused at least eight fatalities and injured 17 people.

 As it passed over the Gulf of Mexico off the coast of Louisiana, Ivan caused the destruction of Taylor Energy's Mississippi Canyon 20-A production platform, 550 ft above 28 producing oil and gas wells drilled in water 479 ft deep.
 Waves estimated to be 71 ft caused tremendous pressures below the surface, causing a landslide that obliterated the platform.
 Hundreds of gallons of oil per day were still leaking onto the surface of the Gulf fourteen years later.
 The United States Coast Guard reported that the spill had been contained in 2019.